tonifuc3m/bayes-clustering-classification/README.md

 5. Bayesian classification: Naive Bayes, Logistic Regression (and comparison with frequentist approach), Probit Regression, Gaussian Processes, Linear Discriminant Analysis and Quadratic Discriminant Analysis.
 6. Conclusions.

+Not only code but also theory about the algorithms used is provided.

 R version 3.5.1

 Packages: